pranavius/InstanceCollectionHelper/Docs/InstanceCollectionHelper.md

 number
 ```

-ID number for the instance
+ID number for the instance where the mount can be obtained

 ## MapID